mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-Design-and-GPO-Enforcement/README.md

 ![Computer OU structure](screenshots/lab-04-02-computer-ou-structure.png)

-This separated workstation and server objects so each category can receive different policies.
+This separation allows workstations and servers to receive different policies and administrative controls.

 ---

-### 3. Workstation Object Placed in Workstations OU
+### 3. Placed the Workstation in the Correct OU

-The `CLIENT01` computer object was placed in the Workstations OU.
+The `MRTG-CLIENT-01` computer object was placed in the Workstations OU.

 ![Workstation OU membership](screenshots/lab-04-03-workstation-ou-membership.png)

-This ensured workstation policies could be targeted correctly through OU placement.
+Correct OU placement ensured that workstation-targeted Group Policy settings could apply to the computer.

 ---

-### 4. User Session Lock Policy Configured
+### 4. Configured the User Session Lock Policy

-The `MRTG-User-Session-Lock` policy was configured to require password protection for the screen saver.
+The `MRTG-User-Session-Lock` GPO was configured to require password protection for the screen saver.

 Configured setting: